 How difficult is it to get into Tufts?

 You’ll need to submit all of the items from the following list in order to apply:

-- Two letters of recommendation: one from a teacher you had in junior or senior year in a major academic course (math, natural science, social science, English or a foreign language)
+- One from a teacher you had in junior or senior year in a major academic course (math, natural science, social science, English or a foreign language)

 - A summary of extracurricular activities

-- Tufts writing supplement
+- Tufts Short-Answer Questions

 - Senior Grades

-- If applying Early Decision II, send first semester or trimester grades no later than the third week in January,
+- If applying Early Decision II, send first semester or trimester grades no later than the third week in January

 - If applying Regular Decision, send first semester or trimester grades by the middle of February

 - If applying from abroad, send predicted grades

 - TOEFL scores if English is not your first language or if English is not the language in which you receive instruction at school.

 - Art Portfolio: If you are applying for a BFA or a Combined Degree BFA+BA/BS program.
 Your portfolio should include 15-20 pieces of your recent work.

 - $75 Application Fee or Fee Waiver

 - Standardized Testing: students can choose whether or not to send their ACT/SAT scores (SAT Subject Tests, the SAT Essay, or the writing section of the ACT will not considered in the application process)